1. Every NASS employee is constantly aware of the critical importance of data security.

 Yield and production data for market sensitive commodities are machine encrypted in field offices prior to submission to headquarters.
 The data are de-encrypted by headquarters personnel within the lockup area during the lockup process.

-NASS has spent considerable staff and dollar resources in the past to conduct security reviews and continues to monitor and strengthen security.
-Past reviews have included one by Lockheed Martin in 1997, by the USDA's Office of Inspector General (OIG) in 2000/2001 and 2002 and an additional review conducted by an outside consultant in 2001 specifically looking at remote access.
-Recommendations from each of these reviews were the basis of enhanced security measures implemented by NASS.
-These enhancements and changes to methodology include:
+NASS has spent considerable staff and financial resources in the past to conduct security reviews and continues to monitor and strengthen security.
+Past reviews have included one by Lockheed Martin in 1997, by the USDA's Office of Inspector General (OIG) in 2000/2001, 2002 and 2013 and an additional review conducted by an outside consultant in 2001 specifically looking at remote access.
+In addition, the USDA Agriculture Security Operations Center (ASOC) and the Office of the Chief Information Officer conducted an audit of the Lockup Press Room in 2011.
+Recommendations from each of these reviews were the basis of enhanced security measures implemented by NASS as well as ongoing internal and external controls to assure continuous improvement and confidence in our procedures and technology into the future.

 5. NASS reports do not require departmental approval.